 AI-Powered Strategy Selection and Conditional Knowledge

-Adaptive learning platforms like Century AI and Sparx Maths, increasingly common in UK secondary schools, create individualised conditional knowledge profiles for each learner.
-These systems track which strategies each student overuses, underuses, or misapplies across different contexts.
-A learner who relies too heavily on drawing diagrams receives prompts to try algebraic approaches, while another who avoids visual methods gets encouragement to sketch solutions.
+Adaptive learning platforms like Century AI and Sparx Maths are becoming more common in UK secondary schools.
+They create individualised conditional knowledge profiles for each learner.
+These systems track which strategies each learner overuses, underuses, or misapplies in different contexts.

-Measuring Student Strategy Selection Skills
+Measuring Learner Strategy Selection Skills

 Quick exit tickets can capture conditional knowledge development over time.
 End lessons with questions like 'Why did we use paired discussion for this topic instead of independent note-taking?' or 'Would this strategy work in science lessons?
 Explain your answer.'
 These brief assessments, taking just two minutes, reveal whether learners understand the reasoning behind strategic choices rather than simply following teacher instructions blindly.